Transfer and transformation hub

 This cycle should enable a targeted, context-related transformation of impulses into school reality.

-Goals of the hubs:
+Aims of the hubs

 Our work aims to ...

-- provide professionalization impulses for state actors
+- to provide professionalization impulses for country stakeholders

-- accompany country-specific implementation strategies
+- to support country-specific implementation strategies

 The expertise of the hubs lies in the systematic inclusion of scientific evidence and country-specific adaptation while at the same time taking a holistic, broad view, which enables the integration and adaptation of good practice from other contexts.